CSC207-2022F-UofT/course-project-insane-hr-system/README.md

   - In the new screen, enter the new employee's name.
 The name has to be fist name [space] last name.
 For example, Zeyu Zhang
   - If the name field is blank, the error message will show up.
   - Select the department that you want to put the employee in, and the position that you want to assign the employee.
-  - After press the enroll button, the new employee button will show up.
+  - After press the enroll button, the new employee information will show up.
   - Now, we can use the username and password to log in as the new employee.
   - After login as the new employee and press the go to department button, we can see that this employee has been included in the department member list.
   - note: by system default, the CEO is in the test Dpt, so CEO can only see the department member in the test Dpt.
-To see the members in Other department,
-  - you need to log in as a member of that department.
+To see the members in Other department, you need to log in as a member of that department.

 # Design Pattern